GaryS007/Portfolio-1-Gary/README.md

 ### Social Media Header

-The first thing I built for my website was the Social Media Header.
-I wanted to have my social media icons in the header and the footer for additional visibility.
+The first thing I built was the Social Media Header.
+I wanted to have the social media icons in the header and the footer for additional visibility.
 The header icons also include Phone & Email contact buttons for convenience.

 - Social Media Header is featured on all pages.
 Was created using a simple layout with hover effects.
 - The only media query required is to ``text-align: center;``